How To Make More Money (without leaving your house)

 Then you’re going to bring that proposal with you when you negotiate your salary.
 When compensation discussions come up, you’re going to pull out this document and outline how you’re going to solve the company’s issues.

-Check out the two-minute video below for more.
+Check out the 7-minute video below for more.

 One month before negotiations